satorugojo3795/code-with-harry-web-dev/8. Tailwind CSS/setup.md

 @tailwind utilities;
 ```

-Step 4: Include the src/output.css to your html filer
+Step 4: Include the src/output.css to your html file

 Step 5: Run the following command:
 ```